pBouillon/MembershipManagement/README.md

 ```console
 ~$ ./tools/local-run.ps1
 ```

+> If you chose to use this solution, you will have to specify the RabbitMQ
+> settings in the `application.properties` of each project

 The script will open three new terminals, with each one of them running a Spring application from the project (the API, the monitoring client and the